 - Providing an opportunity to work with colleagues in developing web-based collections of examples and best practices for online teaching.

 - Supporting a community of scholars interested in continued work on online learning in the geoscience curriculum.

-This workshop will take place on June 23-25 and 28-29, 2010.
-This is an online workshop and there is no face-to-face component.
-The workshop will consist of both synchronous and asynchronous components throughout the 5-days of the workshop.
+This workshop took place on June 23-25 and 28-29, 2010.
+This was an online workshop and there was no face-to-face component.
+The workshop consisted of both synchronous and asynchronous components throughout the 5-days of the workshop.

-ExpectationsImportant outcomes of this workshop are to support participants in creating successful online geoscience courses and course components, and to create a series of examples and best practices that will be published on the web site.
-In order to accomplish this, participants are expected to do the following:
+ExpectationsImportant outcomes of this workshop were to support participants in creating successful online geoscience courses and course components, and to create a series of examples and best practices to be published on the web site.
+In order to accomplish this, participants were expected to do the following:

-- In advance of the workshop, all participants will submit a short description of an online course or an activity or course component.
-Select one of the following options.
+- In advance of the workshop, all participants submitted a short description of an online course or an activity or course component.
+Participants selected one of the following options.

 - Describe your online course.
 This course should be one that you feel is a strong example of effective online teaching.
 The submission form will ask you to describe the course content, goals and format, as well as what specific elements are effective, why it works, and how you know that it is effective.
 Complete the form by June 15; you will have an opportunity to revise your course design during the workshop.

 - Describe a specific part of your online course, such as an activity, a module, a project, an assessment, or a discussion.
 This activity should be one that you feel is a strong example of effective online teaching.
 The submission form will ask you to describe the context of the activity, how you teach it, what specific elements are effective, why it works, and how you know that it is effective.
 Complete the form by June 15; you will have an opportunity to revise your activity design during the workshop.